capi-workgroup/api-evolution/guidelines.rst

 We do not expect you, fellow CPython contributor, to read and remember all of the guidelines.
-If you have any doubts, or if you find that the guidelines are unclear, incomplete or contradictory, ask the C API working group for help and clarifications.
+If you have any doubts, or if you find that the guidelines are unclear, incomplete or contradictory, ask the C API Working Group for help and clarifications.

 Working group approvals
 -----------------------

-In several cases, you should seek approval from the C API working group before changing public C API.
+In several cases, you should seek approval from the C API Working Group before changing public C API.
 Most notably:

 * when the guidelines tell you to do so,
 * when adding an exception to the rules,
-* when adding to the limited API,
+* when adding to the *limited* API,
 * when adding something that is likely to establish precedent,
 * when adding many APIs at once, or
 * when the guidelines are unclear or don't make sense.